solectrus/configurator/src/templates/readme/en/2-prerequisites-raspberry.md

 ## Prerequisites

-Beside having a Linux machine with a 64bit OS and Kernel v4 or higher, you need to have **Docker** installed and running.
+Beside having a Raspberry Pi with a 64bit OS and Kernel v4 or higher, you need to have **Docker** installed and running.
 The following steps will guide you through the installation process.

-Now let's get started and log in to your Linux computer via SSH.
+Now let's get started and log in to your Raspi via SSH.

 ### Check your OS